Techcps/GSP/Importing Data to a Firestore Database /techcps642.md

 # Please like share & subscribe to [Techcps](https://www.youtube.com/@techcps) & join our [WhatsApp Channel](https://whatsapp.com/channel/0029Va9nne147XeIFkXYv71A)

-# NOTE: Click here for the [Updated short-trick for this lab](https://youtu.be/K8XpYzidcmc)
+# NOTE: Click here for the [Updated short-solution for this lab](https://youtu.be/K8XpYzidcmc)

 # importTestData.js